UN: World facing largest humanitarian crisis since 1945

 South Sudan, where a famine was recently declared, has more than 7.5 million people in need of assistance -- more than half of whom have been displaced, according to the UN.

+In northeast Nigeria, "famine looms for over 120,000 people," the UN's World Food Programme said.

-And in Yemen, more than 7 million people are severely food insecure, it said.
+And in Yemen, more than 7 million people are severely food insecure, the UN said.

 'Neglected'

-Note: Correction: A previous version of this article incorrectly listed the four countries the UN says face a famine risk.
-The countries are Somalia, South Sudan, Yemen and Nigeria.